Mental Health Outreach

 Days/Hours of Service

-Counsellors are available Monday through Friday between the hours of 8:30 a.m. - 4:30 p.m., with the bulk of direct service taking place after school and early evenings.
+Counsellors are typically available Monday through Friday between the hours of 8:30 a.m. - 4:30 p.m., with flexibility to meet client needs.
 Weekend availability is based on client need and at the discretion of the counsellors.

 How to Reach Us

-For further information on the Mental Health Outreach Program, please phone Program Coordinator, Sabine Vanderispaillie, at 250-383-4821 or email at email@example.com.
+For further information on the Mental Health Outreach Program, please phone Program Manager, Sabine Vanderispaillie, at 250-383-4821 or email at firstname.lastname@example.org.